HanzlahMuhammad/code-smells-with-ai/README.md

-# Code Smells with AI - Educational Repository
+# Code Smells with AI
 ## 📚 Overview

 This is project demonstrating **Code Smells** and their refactoring solutions in **Java Spring Boot**.